CVE-2025-6000

 Technical details

-The vulnerability stems from the ability of a malicious operator with write permissions to the sys/audit endpoint to write arbitrary files to disk using Vault's file audit device.
-When combined with plugin registration and usage, this functionality can be exploited to execute arbitrary code on the underlying host.
-While the SHA256 digest of the file is required for execution and audit devices have a per-device HMAC key, attackers can potentially reproduce audit file contents and compute the hash using sys/audit-hash.
-The vulnerability is classified as CWE-94 (Improper Control of Generation of Code) (HashiCorp Discussion).
+The vulnerability stems from the interaction between Vault's file audit device and plugin functionality.
+A malicious operator can exploit this by using the file audit device to write arbitrary files to disk, which when combined with plugin registration and usage, enables arbitrary code execution on the host system.
+While the exploitation requires a SHA256 digest of the file and audit devices have per-device HMAC keys, attackers can potentially reproduce audit file contents and compute the hash using the sys/audit-hash endpoint.
+The vulnerability has received a CVSS v3.1 base score of 9.1 (Critical) with the vector string CVSS:3.1/AV:N/AC:L/PR:H/UI:N/S:C/C:H/I:H/A:H (NVD).

 Impact

-The vulnerability enables privileged attackers to achieve code execution on the underlying host system, potentially compromising the entire Vault infrastructure.
-This could lead to unauthorized access to sensitive data, system manipulation, and potential lateral movement within the infrastructure.
-The high CVSS score of 9.1 reflects the critical nature of this vulnerability (NVD).
+The vulnerability enables privileged Vault operators to execute arbitrary code on the underlying host system, potentially compromising the entire Vault infrastructure.
+This could lead to complete system compromise, data breaches, and unauthorized access to sensitive information stored within Vault (HashiCorp Discussion).

 Mitigation and workarounds

-HashiCorp has released patches in Vault Community Edition 1.20.1 and Vault Enterprise versions 1.20.1, 1.19.7, 1.18.12, and 1.16.23.
-The fixes include disabling the prefix option by default for new Audit devices and requiring AllowAuditLogPrefixing to be set to true in Vault's configuration.
+The vulnerability has been patched in Vault Community Edition 1.20.1 and Vault Enterprise versions 1.20.1, 1.19.7, 1.18.12, and 1.16.23.
+The fix includes disabling the prefix option by default for new Audit devices and requiring AllowAuditLogPrefixing to be explicitly set to true in Vault's configuration.
 Additionally, audit logs destination can no longer be set to the plugin directory (HashiCorp Discussion).

 Additional resources